Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 Email Sales Sequence Example

-Now that you’ve built a body of understanding about marketing funnel and email marketing sales funnel, let’s have a look at how that’s put into action.
+Now that you’ve built a body of understanding about marketing funnel and email marketing sales funnel, let’s look at how that’s put into action.

 I will take an example of an onboarding email campaign destined to onboard the new users and convert them into paying customers.